ryanafernandez/Team-Profile-Generator/README.md

 ## Questions

+A video demonstration for this project can be found [here](https://drive.google.com/file/d/1vIeOxetCiYtLRkbhKjnugnHR0X5e9X-2/view).

 If you have any questions about the repo, open an issue or contact me directly at ryanfernandez11@gmail.com.
 You can find more of my work at [my GitHub page](https://github.com/ryanafernandez/).